-Macaws are flying, flamboyant, reminders of the outrageous beauty and diversity of our planet, especially our precious rainforests.
-Much of Earth’s biodiversity resides amongst these lush ecosystems, from scarlet macaws to spider monkeys to margays, and these dense forests are crucial to the overall health of our planet.
-Sadly, rainforest animals are threatened by human driven habitat destruction, as well as the illegal wildlife trade, one of the most destructive and illicit transnational crimes of our times.
-Oakland Zoo is committed to a future where macaws and their rainforests are protected, and the entire breathtaking array of species that live there thrive into the future.
+Macaws are flying, flamboyant reminders of the brilliant beauty and diversity of our planet, especially our precious rainforests.
+Much of Earth’s biodiversity resides within these lush ecosystems, from scarlet macaws to spider monkeys to margays, and these dense forests are crucial to the overall health of our planet.
+Sadly, rainforest animals are threatened by human driven habitat destruction, as well as the illegal wildlife trade, one of the most illicit and (sadly) lucrative crimes of our times.
+Oakland Zoo is committed to a future where macaws and their rainforest homes are protected.

-An illegal multibillion-dollar industry, wildlife trafficking is a major cause of species extinction, second only to habitat loss.
+An illegal multibillion-dollar industry, wildlife trafficking is a major cause of species extinction.
 This horrible, illegal trade benefits criminal networks and corrupt governments alike — all at the expense of innocent wild animals.
 Global demand for exotic wildlife pets and products result in indescribable suffering for animals caught in the trade.
-It also is devastating to overall populations of endangered species and their habitats, like the rainforest.
+It also is devastating to overall populations of endangered species and their habitats, including the rainforest.

 90% of animals smuggled for the pet trade die in transit, and those that survive need demanding rehabilitation.
 For example, the Maya Biosphere Reserve in Guatemala's Peten region is the largest intact tropical rainforest in Central America, home to an incredible variety of wildlife.
 Unfortunately, it is also a hotspot for illegal wildlife trafficking.

-The zoo supports the mission of ARCAS through an annual partnership grant which supports their work to rehabilitate and release animals rescued from the illegal wildlife trade.
-Oakland Zoo has helped support the creation of the new ARCAS Biodiversity Education and Interpretation Center in Guatemala.
-The new center engages both travelers and the community to stop the illegal pet trade before it starts.
-Oakland Zoo also sponsors a large and lush habitat for unreleasable jaguars and radio collars for ocelots, scarlet macaws, spider monkeys.
-The radio collars are used for animal releases and tracking purposes.
+The Zoo supports the mission of ARCAS in Guatemala through an annual partnership grant, which supports their work rehabilitating and releasing animals caught in the illegal wildlife trade.
+Oakland Zoo helped support the creation of the new ARCAS Biodiversity Education and Interpretation Center, in order to engage both travelers and the community to stop the trade before it starts.
+Oakland Zoo also sponsored a large and lush habitat for unreleasable jaguars, and various radio collars for ocelots, scarlet macaws, spider monkeys for animal releases and tracking.

-Oakland Zoo shares conservation issues facing Central American species and empowering solutions to conserve them to the public through a variety of channels: Docents and Volunteers, Teen Wild Guides, Education Programs, Events, Exhibits, Campaigns, Keeper Talks, and media stories.
-The zoo is committed to combating the Illegal Wildlife Trade with a comprehensive campaign to ensure our community is part of the solution: #Endthetrade: Illegal Wildlife Trade.
-Additionally, Oakland Zoo’s Say No to Plastic Pledge has a vision to keep all habitats free of plastic pollution.
-Plastic causes horrific problems and even death to wildlife throughout the world.
-By educating zoo guests about plastic pollution, we are trying to raise awareness and spread change.
+Oakland Zoo shares conservation issues facing the illegal wildlife trade, Central American species, and habitat conservation, as well as empowering solutions to conserve them to the public through a variety of channels: Docents and Volunteers, Teen Wild Guides, Education programs, events, exhibits, campaigns, Keeper Talks, and media stories.
+Oakland Zoo is committed to combating the Illegal Wildlife Trade with a comprehensive campaign to ensure our community is part of the solution: #Endthetrade: Illegal Wildlife Trade.
+Additionally, Oakland Zoo’s Say No to Plastic Pledge was created with a vision to keep all habitats free of plastic pollution.

-Oakland Zoo offers Town Zoo Beer made by Ale Industries in Oakland, CA where proceeds from the sale of Town Zoo Beer directly support ARCAS and efforts to prevent the illegal wildlife trade in Guatemala.
-Shade-Grown Coffee is sold at zoo cafes, ensuring that the coffee buzz enjoyed by patrons does not devastate rainforests with deforested agriculture.
+Oakland Zoo offers Town Zoo Beer made by Ale Industries in Oakland, proceeds of which directly supported ARCAS and efforts to prevent the illegal wildlife trade in Guatemala in 2021.
+Shade-Grown Coffee is sold at Zoo cafes, ensuring that the coffee buzz enjoyed by patrons does not devastate rainforests with deforested agriculture.

-Oakland Zoo’s Eco-Travel to Guatemala focuses on ARCAS, providing authentic hands-on work - chopping food for diets, cleaning enclosures, and creating special projects that support crucial conservation work.
+Oakland Zoo’s Eco-Travel to Guatemala focuses on ARCAS, providing authentic hands-on work: chopping food for animal diets, cleaning enclosures, and creating special projects that support crucial conservation work.
 Oakland Zoo offers travel participants a unique glimpse into the complexities of conservation issues and solutions with the aim to positively impact our partner projects, our travelers, and wildlife.